 So those are our absolute favorite things to do in Charleston!
 Have you been?
 What’d we miss?
 We definitely want to go back at some point, we loved it!

-I’ll be back tomorrow with our Folly Beach recap!
+Click here for our Folly Beach recap!
 It’s full of more delicious food spots (surprise, surprise).

 If you love traveling, you’ll want to see these, too: